All data is current as of 2013, unless otherwise noted.

 The New Hampshire Judicial Council oversees the state’s indigent defense fund, which provides 100% of the money for all right to counsel services and also provides funding for civil matters for which there is a state right to counsel.

 NHPD has eight other public defender offices.
 Some serve multiple counties, some are single-county offices, and two offices are located in the state’s most populous county of Hillsborough serving the cities of Manchester and Nashua.
-The eight offices are located in: Dover (Strafford County); Keane (Cheshire & Sullivan Counties); Laconia (Belknap & Carroll Counties); Littleton (Coos and Grafton Counties); Manchester (Hillsborough County, North – essentially Manchester and its surrounding suburbs); Nashua (Hillsborough County, South – essentially Nashua and its surrounding suburbs); Orford (Grafton County); and, Stratham (Rockingham County).
+The eight offices are located in: Dover (Strafford County); Keane (Cheshire & Sullivan Counties); Laconia (Belknap & Carroll Counties); Littleton (Coos & Grafton Counties); Manchester (Hillsborough County, north – essentially Manchester and its surrounding suburbs); Nashua (Hillsborough County, South – essentially Nashua and its surrounding suburbs); Orford (Grafton County); and Stratham (Rockingham County).

 Although the New Hampshire Judicial Council has always funded conflict counsel, until 2011 they essentially funded a judicially administered assigned counsel system.
 In that year, the Chief Justice, citing the ABA Ten Principles, removed the judiciary from the oversight and administration of conflict counsel.
-The Judicial Council agreed but before determining a new process, recognized that the judiciary should be removed from much of the appointment process too.
+The Judicial Council agreed, but before determining a new process the council recognized that the judiciary should be removed from much of the appointment process too.
 The NHPD came up with a plan to be appointed in all cases and to be given the authority to make the direct appointment to conflict counsel when conflicts are identified to ensure that there is not a delay in getting counsel appointed quickly.
 The NHPD now qualifies and appoints all conflict counsel; some are paid hourly and others are under contract, depending on region served.
 The executive director and staff of the Judicial Council supervise the conflict attorneys to ensure quality representation.